-The cumulative effects of these factors could result in large fluctuations and unpredictability in our quarterly and annual operating results.
-As a result, comparing our operating results on a period-to-period basis may not be meaningful.
+The cumulative effects of these factors could result in large fluctuations and unpredictability in our quarterly and annual results of operations.
+As a result, comparing our results of operations on a period-to-period basis may not be meaningful.
 Investors should not rely on our past results as an indication of our future performance.

 This variability and unpredictability could also result in our failing to meet the expectations of industry or financial analysts or investors for any period.
-If our revenue or operating results fall below the expectations of analysts or investors or below any forecasts we may provide to the market, or if any forecasts we provide to the market are below the expectations of analysts or investors, the price of our common stock could decline substantially.
+If our revenue or results of operations fall below the expectations of analysts or investors or below any forecasts we may provide to the market, or if any forecasts we provide to the market are below the expectations of analysts or investors, the price of our common stock could decline substantially.
 Such a stock price decline could occur even when we have met any previously publicly stated revenue or earnings guidance we may provide.